The Price of Quota-based Diversity in Assignment Problems: Experimental Analysis

-\paragraph{Evaluation} For each of our treatments (Figures~\ref{figTests1}-\ref{figTests3}), we report $\PoD(u)$ the price of diversity (green bar), the theoretical upper bound on $\PoD(u)$ as per Theorem~\ref{thm_parampod} (blue bar), and the relative loss of the HDB lottery mechanism (i.e., the ratio of $\OPT(u)$ to the total utility of the assignment produced by the lottery mechanism) averaged over 100 agent permutations (red bar).
+\paragraph{Evaluation} For each of our treatments (Figures~\ref{figTests1}-\ref{figTests3}); we report the price of diversity $\PoD(u)$ as per Definition~\ref{def:pod} (hatched bar); the theoretical upper bound on $\PoD(u)$ as per Theorem~\ref{thm_parampod} (dark gray bar); and the price of the diverse lottery $\PoDL(u,\cdot)$ as per Definition~\ref{def:podl}, averaged over $100$ agent permutations (light gray bar).\footnote{The error bars in Figures~\ref{figTests1}-\ref{figTests3} and~\ref{figTests4} represent one (estimated) standard error of the mean on either side; see e.g. \citet{clymo2019many} for recommendations on how many significant digits of the mean to report based on its standard error, which we have tried to follow.}